To the Kind Woman in the Waiting Room With My 2 Autistic Children

 A mom who has never felt more accepted and understood

-Follow this journey on The AWEnesty of Autism.
+Follow this journey on Emily’s Army.

-The Mighty is asking the following: Write a letter to anyone you wish had a better understanding of your experience with disability and/or disease.
+The Mighty is asking its readers the following: Describe the moment a stranger — or someone you don’t know very well — showed you or a loved one incredible love.
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
-Check out our Share Your Story page for more about our submission guidelines.
+Check out our Submit a Story page for more about our submission guidelines.